MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nc-winuser-propenumproca.md

 Type: <b>LPCTSTR</b>

 The string component of a property list entry.
-This is the string that was specified, along with a data handle, when the property was added to the window's property list via a call to the <a href="https://msdn.microsoft.com/en-us/library/ms633568(v=VS.85).aspx">SetProp</a> function.
+This is the string that was specified, along with a data handle, when the property was added to the window's property list via a call to the <a href="https://msdn.microsoft.com/f447edbe-58a1-47e5-8efd-0acb10063ace">SetProp</a> function.

-#### - hData [in]

-Type: <b>HANDLE</b>

-A handle to the data.
-This handle is the data component of a property list entry.

 ## -returns